 An event will begin when you talk to an NPC.
 You can find out which event will occur when you talk to an NPC by looking it up in FF6LE.
 Open up the LE and select a map with some NPCs on it (for example, "Narshe, Outside (WOB)").
 You will also need to click the red square at the top of the screen to make NPCs visible.
-Now you can select an NPC and learn some info about it.
+Now you can select an NPC and view its properties.
 In particular, we can see the address of the event that the NPC calls.
 Clicking on NPC 0 (the old man to the left of the weapon shop), we can see that the event he calls is at address 2D1EF.

 Unfortunately, this address is not in the format that we want it to be in.
 We need to add \$CA0000 to convert the address from the way it appears in the LE to the way it appears in the Event Script.
-If you're wondering about the \$ sign, it indicates that a number is in hexadecimal (base-16).
-You may find the Windows Calculator app (or your favorite alternative) to be handy for calculations like this if you set it to "Programmer" mode.
-2D1EF + CA0000 = CCD1EF, so we can find the old man's event at CC/D1EF in the Event Script.
-As you may have guessed, it just displays another dialogue box.
+In case you're wondering about the meaning of the \$ sign, it indicates that a number is in hexadecimal (base-16).
+You may find the Windows Calculator app (or your favorite alternative) to be handy for calculations like this if you set it to "Programmer" mode. \$2D1EF + \$CA0000 = \$CCD1EF, so we can find the old man's event at CC/D1EF in the Event Script.
+As you may have guessed, this event just displays another dialogue box.